Anard/anard-overlay/README.md

 - **shell-text** :
     utility to decorate shell texts
 - [**kernel-tools**](README.md#kernel-tools) :
-    shortcut to `grub-mkconfig -o /boot/grub/grub.cfg` as `grub-update` for Grub users ;
     `build-kernel` utility performs full update of kernel based on existing or working configuration file

 ## Installation
 To install the repository, copy these lines in /etc/portage/repos.conf/anard.conf
 ```